-- (2) Dexmedetomidine stimulates alpha-2A receptors in the prefrontal cortex and locus ceruleus, which causes sedation and reduced sympathetic tone.
+- (2) Dexmedetomidine stimulates alpha-2A receptors in the prefrontal cortex and locus coeruleus, which causes sedation and reduced sympathetic tone.

 potential advantages of dexmedetomidine over benzodiazepines

 - Traditionally, benzodiazepines have been the sedative agent used in serotonin syndrome.
-However, dexmedetomidine has several potential advantages over benzodizepines:
+However, dexmedetomidine has several potential advantages over benzodiazepines:

 - (1) As explored above, dexmedetomidine may better address the underlying pathophysiology.